 1. PRE-REGISTRATION (preferred method)

-Pre-registration is only valid when you have paid the € 22.50 contest fee online.
+Pre-registration fee is only valid when you have paid the € 22.50 contest fee online.

-On 3 and 4 July, there will be four desks especially for pre-registrations.
+On 2 and 3 July, there will be four desks especially for pre-registrations.

 One desk will be for pre-registrations that require changes (e.g. adding or deleting models.
 This sometimes happens, but takes a bit more time to process) , and two more desks are for pre-registrations that do not require changes .
 We split those two desks for participants by alphabet (last name).

-Please note that making changes in your pre- registration on Friday or Saturday at the show will slow down the administrative process considerably, so in case you need to make changes, please make them yourself, if possible, before June 20.
+Please note that making changes in your pre- registration on Friday or Saturday at the show will slow down the administrative process considerably.
+It will also be me more expensive for you, so in case you need to make changes, please make them yourself, if possible, before June 21.